General Application Tips

 It really is ok to do this.
 That is part of what the admissions office is there to do.

 Here are a few tips for making the process easier.

 - Organize your thoughts before you call.
-They keep track of all contacts with students so you need to be polite, organized, and professional.
-The goal is to get all of your questioned answered and get them off the phone as quickly as possible.
+They often keep track of all contacts with students so you need to be polite, organized, and professional.
+The goal is to get all of your questions answered and get them off the phone as quickly as possible.